MSREnable/SightSign/README.md

 This source code is provided under the [MIT License](LICENSE).

 ---

-The Microsoft Garage turns fresh ideas into real projects.
-Learn more at [http://microsoft.com/garage](http://microsoft.com/garage).
+The Microsoft Garage is an outlet for experimental projects for you to try.
+Learn more at [http://garage.microsoft.com](http://microsoft.com/garage).